odradev/odradev.github.io/docusaurus/docs/tutorials/erc20.md

 }
 ```

 1. For the first time, we need to store key-value pairs.
 In order to do that, we use `Mapping`.
 The name is taken after Solidity's native type `mapping`.
+You may notice the `balances` property maps `Address` to `Balance`.
+If you deal with addresses or you operate on tokens, you should always choose `Address` over `String` and `Balance` over any numeric type.
+Each blockchain may handle these values differently.
+Using Odra types guarantees proper behavior on each target platform.
 2. Odra does not allow nested `Mapping`s, but you can overcome it using a tuple as a key.

 ### Metadata